Degrees and Certifications:

 My name is Charles Crimando, and I teach a variety of English courses at Wylie E. Groves High School.
 Below, you will find some information about some courses I teach.
 Feel free to reach out to me any time you have questions.

-Please refer to my Google Classroom page for our syllabus, class calendar, and all out-of-class assignments.
+Please refer to my Schoology page for our syllabus, class calendar, and all out-of-class assignments.

 In this course, you will be examining how to write (more specifically, how to persuade) and read more effectively.
 Through the course, we will discover what it means to live in our time, confronting the unique challenges we face right now.
 We will have opportunities to decide what positive changes we wish to make on our worlds, lighting the way for others in the future.
 We will also prepare for the tasks that junior year presents, including the SAT.
 We will read The Kite Runner.